Towards Spatially-Lucid AI Classification in Non-Euclidean Space: An Application for MxIF Oncology Data: Validation

-: This section presents the results of our spatially-lucid classification assessment.\\ \emph{\textbf{Comparative Analysis:}} We conducted experiments to evaluate candidate DNN architectures on the classification tasks described in Section \ref{setup}.
+\emph{\textbf{Comparative Analysis:}} We conducted experiments to evaluate candidate DNN architectures on the classification tasks described in Section \ref{setup}.
 The results are summarized in Table \ref{tab:comp}.
 Our findings indicate that the proposed spatial ensemble framework, incorporating place-type-based [P1] and spatial-domain-adaptation [P3] approaches, demonstrates better classification performance compared to the OSFA [B1] setting in the majority of cases.
 Notably, PointNet (Table \ref{tab:pointnet}) with a weighted-distance learning rate [P2] improves classification accuracy by 7\%.
 Point Transformer with spatial-domain-adaptation consistently outperformed OSFA in classification accuracy by a margin of 7\%.
 Lastly, SAMCNet with single-place-type [P1] and spatial domain adaptation [P3] approaches consistently outperformed OSFA setting accuracy by 14\% and 11\%, respectively.

 Most importantly, it can be observed that the choice of DNN architecture may play a significant role due to the importance of learning spatial relationships in multi-category point patterns.
 SAMCNet (Table \ref{tab:samcnet}) outperforms all other competitors significantly.
-Most notably, our proposed spatial ensemble framework with SAMCNet was able to improve accuracy, F1-score, precision, and recall over all other state-of-the-art DNN architectures by a margin of 33.6\%, 39.6\%, 37.2\%, and 34.1\%, respectively.\\ \emph{\textbf{Sensitivity Analysis}}\textbf{:} We performed a sensitivity analysis to evaluate the influence of number of frozen layers in spatial domain adaptation [P3] with best DNN candidate method (i.e., SAMCNet).\\ \textbf{Impact of the number of frozen layers in [P3]:} Figure \ref{sens:I} displays the classification performance as the number of frozen layers increases during the fine-tuning of the model for place-type dependent layers.
+Most notably, our proposed spatial ensemble framework with SAMCNet was able to improve accuracy, F1-score, precision, and recall over all other state-of-the-art DNN architectures by a margin of 33.6\%, 39.6\%, 37.2\%, and 34.1\%, respectively.

+\emph{\textbf{Sensitivity Analysis}}\textbf{:} We performed a sensitivity analysis to evaluate the influence of number of frozen layers in spatial domain adaptation [P3] with best DNN candidate method (i.e., SAMCNet).\\ \textbf{Impact of the number of frozen layers in [P3]:} Figure \ref{sens:I} displays the classification performance as the number of frozen layers increases during the fine-tuning of the model for place-type dependent layers.
 It is evident that there exists a trade-off between re-training the majority of the network parameters for the target place-type and classification performance.
 This finding highlights that fine-tuning the network on the target place type improves classification performance compared to the OSFA setting.

 Contrary to the initial belief that retraining the majority of parameters would lead to better classification, our findings, as demonstrated by only two frozen layers, suggest otherwise.
 However, as we increase the number of frozen layers, with an exception at layer 6, the classification performance increases.
 This is in line with the hypothesis that there is an underlying shared structure across place-types that assists in improving performance for the target-place-type.